 A project would directly induce growth if it would directly foster economic or population growth or the construction of new housing in the surrounding environment (e.g., if it would remove an obstacle to growth by expanding existing infrastructure).
+The proposed Project is located in an area of Terminal Island that is currently developed and/or has been planned by LAHD to undergo improvements and increases in cargo movement.
+The proposed Project would increase the capacity of the existing YTI Terminal to accommodate anticipated demand through the year 2026.
+In this way, the proposed Project would directly accommodate future economic growth.
 The proposed Project does not include the development of new housing or population-generating uses or infrastructure that would directly encourage such uses.
-The residential area in the immediate vicinity of the proposed Project (San Pedro and Wilmington communities) is primarily built out, although vacant and underdeveloped parcels currently exist in Wilmington.
-Therefore, the proposed Project would not directly trigger new residential development in the proposed Project area.
-The proposed Project is located in an area of Terminal Island that is currently developed and/or has been planned by the LAHD to undergo improvements and increases in cargo movement.
-However, the proposed Project would increase the capacity of the existing APL Terminal to accommodate anticipated demand through the year 2027.
-In this way, the proposed Project would directly accommodate future economic growth.
+The residential area in the immediate vicinity of the proposed Project (San Pedro and Wilmington communities) is primarily built out, although vacant and underdeveloped parcels currently exist in Wilmington; therefore, development cannot be attributed to the proposed Project.

-As discussed in Section 3.13, Public Services and Utilities, implementation of the proposed Project would generate a minimal increase in water consumption.
-However, because the proposed Project would have limited building development and would not include major water-consuming industrial or commercial processes, construction and operations would not require substantial quantities of water.
-Although the proposed Project site currently has infrastructure for water supply, additional on-site distribution lines would need to be extended or reconfigured to direct water to the new and redeveloped backlands and other terminal facilities.
-These new utilities would tie into the existing utility lines that currently serve the proposed Project site.
-These improvements are not considered to be growth inducing because they would neither accommodate nor require any increase in the water supply.
+As discussed in Section 3.14, Utilities and Service Systems, implementation of the proposed Project would generate a minimal increase in water consumption.
+However, because the proposed Project would not include the addition of buildings that would increase the number of plumbing fixtures, nor would the proposed Project include major water-consuming industrial or commercial processes, construction and operations would not require substantial quantities of water.
+This change is not considered growth inducing because it would neither accommodate nor require a significant increase in the water supply.

-The proposed Project would also result in an increase in demand for natural gas and electricity.
-However, as discussed in Section 3.13, Public Services and Utilities, adequate supplies are available to accommodate anticipated increases in demand associated with operation of the proposed Project.
-The changes in demand and distribution of natural gas associated with the proposed Project would be minor.
-The installation of AMP and power needs associated with the operation of the proposed Project (including future automation of the 41-acre backland) would require additional energy infrastructure.
-However, the proposed Project would not require upgrades or new construction of major natural gas or power infrastructure.
-The new infrastructure would tie into the existing utilities that currently serve the proposed Project site.
-These improvements are not considered to be growth inducing because they would be implemented on-site specifically to meet the needs of the proposed Project and would not induce new population growth or the construction of new housing.
+The proposed Project would also result in an increase in demand for electricity.
+However, as discussed in Section 3.14, adequate supplies are available to accommodate anticipated increases in demand associated with operation of the proposed Project.
+The changes to electricity infrastructure are not considered growth inducing because they would be implemented on site specifically to meet the needs of the proposed Project and would not induce new population growth or the construction of new housing.

 The proposed Project would also result in minimal increases in wastewater output.
-However, as discussed in Section 3.13, Public Services and Utilities, adequate capacity is available in the existing sewer trunk lines in the proposed Project area to accommodate anticipated increases in wastewater output associated with operation of the proposed Project.
-Wastewater flows generated from implementation of the proposed Project would be conveyed to, and treated by, the TIWRP, which currently operates at approximately 58 percent capacity.
+However, as discussed in Section 3.14, adequate capacity is available in the existing sewer trunk lines in the proposed project area to accommodate anticipated increases in wastewater output associated with operation of the proposed Project.
+Wastewater flows generated from implementation of the proposed Project would be conveyed to, and treated by, the TIWRP, which currently operates at approximately 58% capacity.
 Therefore, no increased capacity of wastewater infrastructure would be required to serve the proposed Project.